-You can’t escape taxes when running a small business, but depending on where you are located, you can minimize how much you pay out.
+You can’t escape taxes when running a small business, but depending on where you are located, you can minimize your taxable income.
 Small business tax requirements vary greatly from state to state, which means where you choose to set up shop significantly affects profitability.

 When it comes to the tax man’s long list of demands, several tax types in particular can take a big bite out of your bottom line.
 These include property, sales, excise, unemployment insurance, and corporate and personal income taxes.
 Personal income taxes are one of the most significant, because 92% of small business owners file taxes as individuals by operating their businesses as “pass-through entities” (sole proprietorships, S corporations, and partnerships), according to the Small Business & Entrepreneurship Council.